gary-jipp/demo-react-context/README.md

 - accepts any username / email address & password
 - creates a dummy userId for the newly logged in user
-- sets state to logged in and shows User Info with logout buttom
+- sets `auth` state to logged in and shows User Info with logout buttom

 ```
 // auth=false